 Note: This document contains side effect information about griseofulvin.
-Some of the dosage forms listed on this page may not apply to the brand name Gris-PEG.
+Some dosage forms listed on this page may not apply to the brand name Gris-PEG.

 Applies to griseofulvin: oral suspension, oral tablet.

 Along with its needed effects, griseofulvin (the active ingredient contained in Gris-PEG) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.